SpikeInterface/spikeinterface/doc/modules/qualitymetrics/isi_violations.rst

 Calculation from the [UMS]_ package
 -----------------------------------

-Originally implemented in the `rpv_contamination` calculation of the UltraMegaSort2000 package `<https://github.com/danamics/UMS2K/blob/master/quality_measures/rpv_contamination.m>`_.
+Originally implemented in the `rpv_contamination` calculation of the UltraMegaSort2000 package: `<https://github.com/danamics/UMS2K/blob/master/quality_measures/rpv_contamination.m>`_.

 Here, the refactory period :math:`t_r` is adjusted to take account of the data recording system's minimum possible refactory period.
 E.g. if a system has a sampling rate of :math:`f \text{ Hz}`, the closest that two spikes from the same unit can possibly